-The regional land use inventory provides benchmark data on existing and historic land use in the Region-data that are essential to the Commission's land use planning, transportation planning, water quality planning, and community assistance planning programs.
-The land use inventory is also used as a basis for the development of the Commission's small-area population, household, and employment files.
-In addition, the land use inventory data are made available to county and local units of government and private interests in support of a wide range of public and private planning efforts.
+The regional land use inventory and the companion environmental corridor inventory provide benchmark data on existing and historic land use and environmentally significant lands in the Region-data that are essential to the Commission's land use planning, transportation planning, water quality planning, and community assistance planning programs.
+The year 2000 inventories will serve as the foundation for the preparation of the year 2035 regional land use plan.
+In addition, the land use and environmental corridor inventory data are made available to county and local units of government and private interests in support of a wide range of public and private planning efforts.